About Smoothwall VPN tunnels

 Again, you can import certificates for your certificate authorities, or you can create your own signed certificates.

 You can create tunnels for the most commonly deployed, well-established and open Internet standard, the IPsec (IP Security) VPN protocol, and three types of road warriors.
 Road warriors are what we call a VPN that replaces Remote Access Server (RAS) phone or ISDN lines.
 The type of road warrior VPN tunnel that you need to create depends on the platform of your devices.
 For example, if you only have devices using Microsoft operating systems, you should create L2TP road warrior VPN tunnels, but all the devices must connect to the same internal network.
-If you have no Microsoft devices, for example, your devices have macOS or Linux operating systems, you should create IPsec road warrior VPN tunnels, but you must install IPsec client software on your devices and configure them to connect to the Smoothwall.
+If you have no Microsoft devices, for example, your devices have macOS or Linux operating systems, you should create IPsec road warrior VPN tunnels, but you must install IPsec software on your devices and configure them to connect to the Smoothwall.
 Alternatively, you can create an SSL road warrior tunnel.
-An SSL VPN uses the TLS technology implemented in modern web browsers, so there's no need to install specific client software, which means it could be easier to deploy.
-You can upload custom client scripts for the SSL road warrior tunnel and select specific user groups to apply this to.
+An SSL VPN uses the TLS technology implemented in modern web browsers, so there's no need to install specific software, which means it could be easier to deploy.
+You can upload custom scripts for the SSL road warrior tunnel and select specific user groups to apply this to.

 For an example of the various VPN configurations that you can create, see our on our knowledge base article, VPN Tutorials.